 Please include a detailed description of the facts and circumstances surrounding the reported activities, including the evidence forming the basis of this report, the names of the individuals involved, dates, location, how the matter was discovered, potential witness(es) and their involvement, and any corrective action taken by the company.
 Also include the contract number and whether you are the prime contractor or a sub contractor.

 The Hotline logs all complaints.
 If the complaint lacks sufficient detail for OIG to determine a course of action, OIG will ask the complainant, if the complainant has provided contact information or is a telephone caller, for more information.
 The Hotline then does one of the following with respect to complaints it receives:

 Takes no further action.
 The OIG will take no further action on matters which are not within VA's or OIG's jurisdiction, are included in the above list of complaints the Hotline cannot accept, or are too trivial, stale, or vague to warrant further review.
 For example, anonymous complaints that lack sufficient information are too vague to warrant further review.
-Whenever possible, OIG will attempt to refer the complainant to the appropriate authorities that relate to the allegation and request that the complainant pursue his or her issue with those authorities.
 Approximately two-thirds of Hotline contacts fall into this category.

 Makes a non-case referral.
 The OIG will refer certain matters directly to the appropriate VA or non-VA facility or office if the allegation appears to warrant some action on that facility's or office's part.
 For example, an allegation of serious misconduct involving another Federal or state agency will be sent to that agency for appropriate action.
 For VA matters, non-case referrals are made for complaints that do not rise to the level of a case, but OIG believes some VA action appears necessary.
 OIG does not require a response from the facility after they have reviewed the case.
 Approximately 5 percent of Hotline contacts result in this category of referral.